Should I Reject This Participant? How to Fairly Identify Low-Quality Research Participants

 Straight-lining:

-This occurs when a respondent selects the same answer in a straight line for every question – exhibiting the respondent’s lack of attention for the task.
+This occurs when a respondent selects the same answer in a straight line for every question – potentially exhibiting the respondent’s lack of attention for the task.

 • Straight line responses are, sometimes, completely reasonable.
 For example, the image below displays a set of questions where a straight line of responses would be plausible.
 Anyone who loves sports may find themselves answering in the manner below.

-• In order to reject a respondent for providing a straight line response, the answers choices need to indicate the respondent was not paying attention.
+• In order to reject a respondent for providing a straight-line response, the answers choices need to indicate the respondent was not paying attention.
 For example, a straight line of answers in response to items that contain reverse-coded or antonymous statements may warrant a rejection – as these answers are not so plausible.

 Because straight-lining is so easily spotted by the researcher, participants who are not paying attention seldom provide straight line responses.
 However, straight-lining is clear grounds for a rejection when it shows the participant was not reading items in the study.